Joining multiplayer scoreboards from the RISC OS version of Elite

 I haven't disassembled Archimedes Elite, and as quite a bit of it was written in C, I'm not sure I ever will.
 So if we can't easily hack the transmission routines into the game code, how can we persuade it to send scores to a multiplayer scoreboard over Econet?

-The answer is buried inside the !EliteNet application, which contains a relocatable module called EliteOverEconet that looks after the whole thing.
+The answer is buried inside the !EliteNet application directory, which contains a relocatable module called EliteOverEconet that looks after the whole thing.
 Indeed, the application is little more than a friendly user interface that sits on top of the module to make it easier to configure, and it's the module itself that does all the hard work.
 If you want to, it's possible to do away with the desktop application altogether and configure the module purely via star-commands or SWIs.

 Relocatable modules are always resident in memory, so the EliteOverEconet module can effectively pull the scores out of the running game and transmit them to the configured Econet scoreboard.
 It does this in a very hands-off way, by observing the game rather than hacking into it.
 The module is configured to send score data at a regular interval (every ten seconds by default), and every time that interval elapses, the module checks whether the game is paged into main memory at &8000 (which it will be if it's the currently running task).
 If the game is paged in, the module fetches the relevant data from within game memory and transmits a data packet to the scoreboard.